sketchplugins/plugin-directory/README.md

 - [Handy Tools](https://github.com/webpatch/handy-tools), by webpatch: Some handy tools for Sketch
 - [HSL Color Picker](https://github.com/ashung/hsl_color_picker), by Ashung Hung: HSL Color Picker for Sketch
 - [HTML Export](https://github.com/mludowise/sketch-html-export), by Mel Ludowise: Generates an HTML page of images from your artboard.
+- [hubble-sketch-plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app
 - [I Want Apple System Font](https://github.com/usagimaru/Sketch-AppleSystemFont-Plugin), by usagimaru: A Sketch plugin for applying Apple system font to text layers.
 (For Japanese designers.)
 - [Icon Tools](https://github.com/oodesign/icon-tools), by Oscar Oto: Sketch.app plugin to clean icons and to prepare them for a clean export without tints and masks.
 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App